The functional equation of the smoothing transform: Regular variation at of fixed points

-for all $u \in (0,1]$. \end{Lemma} \begin{proof} It follows from the proof of Lemma 6.2 in \cite{AM2009} that $1-f(t) > 0$ for all $t>0$.
-Thus, the ratio in \eqref{eq:selection} is well defined.
-Now starting with an initial sequence decreasing to zero we choose a subsequence giving convergence for each rational $u \in (0,1]$.
-This is possible since $(1-f(ut))/(1-f(t)) \in [0,1]$ by the monotonicity of $f$.
+for all $u \in(0,1]$. \end{Lemma} \begin{pf} It follows from the proof of Lemma 6.2 in~\cite{AM2009} that $1-f(t) > 0$ for all $t>0$.
+Thus, the ratio in~\eqref{eq:selection} is well defined.
+Now starting with an initial sequence decreasing to zero, we choose a subsequence giving convergence for each rational $u \in (0,1]$.
+This is possible since $(1-f(ut))/(1-f(t)) \in[0,1]$ by the monotonicity of $f$.
 This defines an increasing limit, which can have only countably many discontinuities.
 Now select further subsequences to get convergence at any discontinuity and define the resulting limit to be $g$.
-Obviously $g(1)=1$. \end{proof}
+Obviously $g(1)=1$. \end{pf}

-\subsubsection{Step 2: An application of the theory of Choquet-Deny equations}
+\subsection{Step 3: An application of the theory of Choquet--Deny equations}

 We introduce a subset of $\SolM$ with members that behave more regularly at $0$.
-Recall that, for $f \in \SolM$, $D_{\beta}(t)$ is $(1-f(t))/t^{\beta}$.
+Recall that, for $f \in\SolM$, $D_{\beta}(t)$ is $(1-f(t))/t^{\beta}$.
 With this notation,

-For the rest of this section let $\beta := \theta$ if \eqref{eq:A4b} holds and $\beta := \alpha$, otherwise.
+For the rest of this section let $\beta:= \theta$ if~\eqref{eq:A4b} holds and $\beta:= \alpha$, otherwise.\vadjust{\goodbreak}

-\begin{Lemma} Assume \eqref{eq:A1}--\eqref{eq:A5} and let $f \in \SolM^{\beta}$.
-Then, for any sequence decreasing to zero, there exist a subsequence $(t_n)_{n \geq 1}$ and a function $h$ satisfying
+\begin{Lemma} Assume~\eqref{eq:A1}--\eqref{eq:A5} and let $f \in\SolM^{\beta}$.
+Then, for any sequence decreasing to zero, there exist a subsequence $(t_n)_{n \geq1}$ and a function~$h$ satisfying

-for all $u \in (0,1]$.
-In the continuous case, $h$ is a positive constant, while in the lattice case, $h$ is strictly positive and multiplicatively $r$-periodic. \end{Lemma} \begin{proof} Let $f \in \SolM^{\beta}$.
-Then, for any given sequence decreasing to zero choose a subsequence according to Lemma \ref{Lem:Selection}, that is, a subsequence $(t_n)_{n \geq 1}$ such that the fraction $(1-f(ut_n))/(1-f(t_n))$ converges to $g(u)$ for some increasing function $g:(0,1] \to [0,1]$ satisfying $g(1)=1$.
-Then, as in the proof of Lemma \ref{Lem:end_reg_var_at_0},
+for all $u \in(0,1]$.
+In the continuous case, $h$ is one, while in the lattice case, $h$ is strictly positive and multiplicatively $r$-periodic with $h(1)=1$. \end{Lemma} \begin{pf} For any given sequence decreasing to zero choose a subsequence according to Lemma~\ref{Lem:Selection}, that is, a subsequence $(t_n)_{n \geq1}$ such that the fraction $(1-f(ut_n))/(1-f(t_n))$ converges to $g(u)$ for some increasing function $g\dvtx (0,1] \to[0,1]$ satisfying $g(1)=1$.
+Then, as in the proof of Lemma~\ref{Lem:end_reg_var_at_0},

-Since $f \in \SolM^{\beta}$, we have
+Since $f \in\SolM^{\beta}$, we have

 for sufficiently large $n$, some deterministic constant $K < \infty$ and all $i$.
-By the definition of $\beta$, $m(\beta)$ is finite and thus the dominated convergence theorem yields upon letting $n \to \infty$ in \eqref{eq:BK's_trick}
+By the definition of $\beta$, $m(\beta)$ is finite and thus the dominated convergence theorem yields upon letting $n \to \infty$ in~\eqref{eq:BK's_trick}